Bowser: In other media

-Outside of Super Mario series, Bowser has appeared as a playable character in every installment of the Super Smash Bros. series since 2001's Super Smash Bros.
-Melee.
-Bowser can be found in Tetris Attack, a game inspired by the Japanese Panel de Pon.
-All of the original cast members are replaced, with the exception of Mr. Time, with characters from the Mario and Yoshi series, with Bowser taking on the role of Corderia as the game's final boss.
-Under the name Hammer Slam Bowser, Bowser debuts as a playable character in Skylanders: SuperChargers.
-He appears alongside Donkey Kong and comes with a Skylanders: Skylanders unique figurine.
-Bowser also appears as a playable character in Dr. Mario World under the name Dr. Bowser.

-The late Dennis Hopper portrayed King Koopa in the 1993 live-action film Super Mario Bros.
+Dennis Hopper portrayed King Koopa in the 1993 live-action film Super Mario Bros.
 In the film, Koopa is the usurper ruler of Dinohattan, a city in a parallel universe in which humans evolved directly from dinosaurs.
 He abducts Princess Daisy but is eventually defeated by Mario and Luigi.
 This incarnation is almost entirely human in appearance, with blonde hair he gels in a crown-like shape, and he frequently wears a black business suit and necktie.
 However, after brief exposure to his own evolution-reversing technology by the Mario Bros., he starts occasionally possessing some reptilian traits.
 The climax of the film sees Koopa devolve into an enormous green Tyrannosaurus rex to battle the Mario Bros., who further devolve him into primordial ooze.

 Bowser is one of the gaming villains attending a "Bad-Anon" support group in the 2012 animated film Wreck-It Ralph.
 The writers had early on envisioned the Bad-anon meeting with Bowser as a major character within the scene; according to film director Rich Moore, Nintendo was very positive towards this use, stating in Moore's own words, "If there is a group that is dedicated to helping the bad guy characters in video games then Bowser must be in that group!"

-Bowser will be voiced by Jack Black in the upcoming 2023 film adaptation.
+Bowser was voiced by Jack Black in The Super Mario Bros.
+Movie (2023) and the upcoming The Super Mario Galaxy Movie (2026).
+In the film, Bowser successfully captures the Super Star from the Penguin Kingdom and plots to destroy the Mushroom Kingdom unless Princess Peach agrees to marry him.
+His plans are ultimately foiled by Mario and Luigi, who retrieve the Super Star from Bowser, and defeat him in a final battle taking place in Brooklyn.
+Bowser is then shrunk with a Mini Mushroom and imprisoned in a bottle.
+In a mid-credit scene, Bowser is singing his song from earlier in the film, but he is scolded by a guard.
+This has also made Bowser the subject of an Internet meme with the song "Peaches", written and performed in character by Black.

 He appeared in Nintendo gamebooks.
 Bowser appears as the primary antagonist in Nintendo Power's comic series Super Mario Adventures.
 Bowser reappears in the Mario comics of Valiant Comics' Nintendo Comics System as the principal antagonist of the Mushroom Kingdom.